jaferrer/odoo-addons-2/stock_planning_improved/README.md

 Improved planning applied to stock
 ----------------------------------
-In the stock modules, the application of the improved planning concepts is the following:
+In the stock module, the application of the improved planning concepts is the following:

 - Tasks are stock moves to be executed.
 - Tasks links are links between stock moves made by the procurement rules (make-to-stock)